History of Curaçao in Timeline

 In June 2014, Curaçao was deemed to have an Inter-Governmental Agreement (IGA) with the United States of America with respect to the "Foreign Account Tax Compliance Act" of the United States of America.

-In 2015, NuCuraçao expanded its wind farms in Tera Kora.
+In 2015, NuCuraçao expanded the wind farm in Tera Kora.

-Since 2016, Curaçao has experienced economic stagnation due to reduced foreign demand for goods stemming from unrest and political uncertainty in Venezuela.
-This led to decreased exports and increased domestic demand for goods and services, although some sectors like construction, financial intermediation, and utilities saw expansion.
+Since 2016, reduced foreign demand for goods due to the ongoing unrest and political uncertainty in Venezuela has led to decreased exports and increased domestic demand for goods and services, resulting in economic stagnation.
+While many economic sectors contracted, expansion took place in the construction, financial intermediation, and utilities sectors.

 June 2017: Curaçao named Top Cruise Destination

-In June 2017, Curaçao was named the Top Cruise Destination in the Southern Caribbean by Cruise Critic, based on cruise passenger ratings of Willemstad's downtown area as "amazing" and the food and shopping as "excellent".
+In June 2017, Curaçao was named the Top Cruise Destination in the Southern Caribbean by Cruise Critic due to positive comments from cruise passengers.

 July 2017: Prime Minister Seeks Cooperation

-In July 2017, Curaçaoan Prime Minister Eugene Rhuggenaath sought more cooperation and assistance from the Netherlands while desiring Curaçao to take full responsibility for its affairs.
+In July 2017, Curaçaoan Prime Minister Eugene Rhuggenaath requested increased cooperation and assistance from the Netherlands.

 In 2017, the Curaçao national football team won the Caribbean Cup by defeating Jamaica in the final, qualifying for the 2017 CONCACAF Gold Cup.